International-Soil-Radiocarbon-Database/SOC-Hub/_posts/2018-07-10-Soil-Ecosystems.markdown

 ![**Figure 2.** A simplification of the carbon cycle and how burning fossil fuels is upsetting the balance of this natural cycle.]({{site.baseurl}}{{page.figures}}BFF.jpg)
+*Figure 2.
+A simplification of the carbon cycle and how burning fossil fuels is upsetting the balance of this natural cycle.*

 ![**Figure 3** The dynamic equilibrium of activities and processes that all contribute to losses and gains of soil carbon to determine the carbon balance in an ecosystem.]({{site.baseurl}}{{page.figures}}Dynamic_Equilibrium.jpg)
+*Figure 3.
+The dynamic equilibrium of activities and processes that all contribute to losses and gains of soil carbon to determine the carbon balance in an ecosystem.*

 There is an abundance of processes that affect carbon balance, but it is important to keep in context that it is not only about soil organic carbon pools.
 It is to see only a small portion of the puzzle piece, but this figure puts into perspective the activities and processes that we should always keep in mind when thinking of carbon in plants and soil.